mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 ## Install MindOCR

-According to the version correspondence table, you should download version 0.3.
+Based on the version compatibility between MindSpore and MindOCR, please download and install MindOCR version 0.3.

 |mindocr|mindspore|
 | :-------: | :---------: |